rocky-linux/documentation/docs/books/incus_server/30-appendix_a.md

 ## Conclusion

-Incus is a powerful tool that you can use on workstations or servers for increased productivity.
-On a workstation, it is great for lab testing, but can also keep semi-permanent instances of operating systems and applications available in their own private space.
+Incus is a powerful tool for increased productivity on workstations or servers.
+It is great for lab testing on a workstation and can also keep semi-permanent instances of operating systems and applications available in their own private space.